The Best Egypt Sightseeing Tours for you:

 Archaeologists still don’t know how the Giza Pyramids, which are Egypt’s most famous buildings, were built.
-Cheops, the oldest and biggest, was made by King Khufu’s children and grandchildren for him.
+Cheops, the oldest and biggest, were made by King Khufu’s children and grandchildren for him.
 The son of King Khafre and grandson of King Cheops built two of the three pyramids.
 Khafre’s son and heir, Menkaure, built the second-largest pyramid (the smallest).
-In this area, you can also find King Khafre’s Valley Temple, the Sphinx, and the Valley of the Kings.
+In this area, you can also find King Khafre’s Valley Temple and the Sphinx.

 The Egyptian Museum, which is a must-see on any trip to Cairo, is only a short walk from Tahrir Square.
 When the museum opened in 1902, there were Egyptian items there.
-The riches of Tutankhamun and most of the mummies found since the 1800s are among the more than 120,000 Egyptian artefacts in the Interior, which has the largest collection of Egyptian archaeological artefacts in the world.
-Ancient Egyptian and Greco-Roman artefacts are some of the museum’s most valuable items.
+The riches of Tutankhamun and most of the mummies found since the 1800s are among the more than 120,000 Egyptian artifacts in the Interior, which has the largest collection of Egyptian archaeological artifacts in the world.
+Ancient Egyptian and Greco-Roman artifacts are some of the museum’s most valuable items.

 Egypt has more than just ancient temples and buildings.
 It also has beautiful beaches and places where animals live.
 At the southernmost tip of the Sinai Peninsula, the Red Sea wraps around the Egyptian town of Sharm El Sheikh on the coast.
 This makes it a great place to go on a boat trip.
 Sharm El Sheikh is close to the Red Sea, so many people take boat trips from here.